-Figure 36 summarizes the impact of the opening profiles of scavenge ports/exhaust valves on scavenging periods, in-cylinder flow motions and scavenging performances based on the above analyses.
+Fig. 36 summarizes the impact of scavenge port/exhaust valve opening profiles on scavenging periods, in-cylinder flow motions and scavenging performances based on the above analyses.
 In general, Δ{open} should be increased to increase SE to maximize the scavenge performances.
 Both Δ{close} and $\Delta{overlap}$ should be reduced for the cases with the post backflow and increased for the cases without backflow to improve DR, CE and SE.
 Therefore, the optimal scavenging performance would be achieved when the post backflow is just avoided by tuning Δ{close} and $\Delta{overlap}$ for a specific ED.
-The prolonged ED could then be used to further improve the scavenging performances, as shown in Figures 28 and 35.
+The prolonged ED could then be used to further improve the scavenging performances, as shown in Fig. 28 and 35.